montge/documents/README.md

 > __all artifacts and deliverables__ shall be developed, version-controlled, stored, and delivered on an industry-standard public __Github__ repository (“Project Repository”). ...
 The Project Repository shall contain the one and only authoritative version of all artifacts produced under this contract.
 The government, all necessary stakeholders, and the __public__ shall have full read and download access of all artifacts on the Project Repository at all times

 --- 1.6.15.1

+## Project Deliverables and Estimated Schedule

+The following deliverables are called for.

 \# | Name | Schedule | Git | Content(s) | Format(s) | PWS Section |
 :---: | :---: | :---: | :---: | :--- | :---: | :---